Pressure Biosciences Inc (OTCMKTS:BIO) has seen momentum building behind its proprietary technology and it is primed for a successful fiscal 2017.

 Pressure Biosciences’ proprietary PCT-HD system has in recent years been trialled and adopted by leading scientists.

-“We have a unique, patented technology that is now beginning to be appreciated by scientists around the world,” Ric Schumacher, the group’s founder said earlier this year.
+“We have a unique, patented technology that is now beginning to be appreciated by scientists around the world,” Richard Schumacher, the group’s founder and chief executive said earlier this year.

 Schumacher highlighted that generally the life sciences have moved on significantly in past decades with the focus increasingly upon the intricacies within cells rather than what occurs around the outsides of them.